-Now that I’m back in the United States, however, there are many times in a month, I would give anything to have more fish and narsharab, or to be able sit on that rooftop deck having a simple meal of bread and tzatziki and choban salat with lemon.
+Now that I’m back in the United States, however, there are many times in a month, I would give anything to have more fish and narsharab, or to be able to sit on that rooftop deck having a simple meal of bread and tzatziki and choban salat with lemon.

 I’m glad we have choices…it makes life interesting, no matter where we are.

-I hope though, that people who don’t have many local choices, at least have someone like Leilani to help families send fun things to add home spice to their days.
+I hope, though, that people who don’t have many local choices at least have someone like Leilani to help families send fun things to add home spice to their days.